Goodbye Girl (Squeeze song): Release

 "Goodbye Girl" was released as the debut single from the band's sophomore 1979 album Cool for Cats.
 The single reached number 63 on the UK Singles Chart and would be outperformed commercially by subsequent singles on the album.
 The three different versions of the song are musically different sounding and have different intros.
 Also, the lyrics are different in each of the three versions.
 In the album version, the singer meets the girl in a "barroom", but in the U.K. and U.S. singles he meets her in a "poolroom".
 The location is altered in the second verse from a "motel" in the album version and the U.S. single to a "hotel" in the U.K. single version.
 More significant changes are in the last verse of each version.
 The album version describes losing a "blue address book" and "the money in the fur coat".
 The U.K. single version replaces these items with a "silver razor" and "the money in the waistcoat".
 The U.S. single replaces these once again with a "silver bracelet" and "the money in the billfold".
 The locations of where the singer's wife has moved changes in each version as well.
 For the album version it is "My wife has moved to Guernsey" which was changed to Boston in the U.S. single to be more geographically recognizable to listeners, but oddly enough changed to "Jersey" for the U.K. single.
 The song has since appeared on compilations such as Singles – 45's and Under.

 In 2007, the reunited Squeeze recorded a new, guitar-heavy version of "Goodbye Girl" for an Under Armour television advertisement.

 Reception and legacy

 Writer Anna Borg ranked the song fourth on her list of best Squeeze songs, writing, "Famous for confounding US audiences with odd slang like 'lino' for linoleum, 'Goodbye Girl' is classic Squeeze in that it tells a story with a rather dire ending for our romantic hero.
 Always a cad during the pick up, he rarely gets to keep the girl.
 In this case, he doesn't even get beyond a little kissing."
+It has been described as a McCartney-esque pop song that tells the tale of a married man's "one-night stand with a shady character" who robs him overnight and then vanishes, "which ends up ruining his life.
+And yet he can't summon the energy to get angry.
+He's more bemused by the whole affair."

 Tarkio, featuring Colin Meloy of The Decemberists, recorded "Goodbye Girl" in 1998.
 It was released on the Kill Rock Stars record label in 2006.
 The Shins covered the song for Levi's Pioneer Sessions in 2010.